pesricha/taipy-doc/docs/userman/gui/extension/dynamic_element/list_of_value_props.md

 ## Exporting the React component {data-source="gui:doc/extension/example_library/front-end/src/index.ts"}

-When the component is entirely defined, it must be exported by the JavaScript library.
+When the component is entirely defined, it must be exported by the library's JavaScript bundle.
 This is done by adding the export directive in the file *<project dir>/<package dir>front-end/src/index.ts*.

 ```js title="index.ts"